cloudmesh-community/fa18-516-12/notebook.md

 * wokring on the Virtual Cluster assignment, pushed the code and comments
 * reading the lecture sections
 * make contributions to edit the lecture sections

+# Week Fri 09/14/18 - 09/20/18

+* review the code that Gregor updated, keep working on the cm project
+* reading the lecture sections
+* make contributions to edit the lecture sections